TristanJamesBall/ifx-udr/bitops/README.md

 Because informix only supports signed integer types, all results have the high bit masked off before returning ( that is to say, they return 15, 31, or 63 bit values.
 That happens last though, so you can right shift the sign bit into your remaining value  ( I'm not sure if this is a good idea or not tbh )

-__This package may or may not exist purely because I thought a set of functions called 'bop_left, bop_righ' etc sounded funny__

 ### `bop_left(val,shift)`
 ### `bop_right(val,shift)`